la2050/archive/_projects/2016/arts-for-incarcerated-youth-network-using-arts-to-build-camptocareer-pipeline-for-youth.md

   graduates from local higher education institutions that remain in LA County 5 years after graduating","Unemployment (and opportunities) for the formerly incarcerated"]
+project_proposal_impact:
+  - Employment in the creative industries
+  - Jobs per capita
+  - >-
+    Percentage of graduates from local higher education institutions that remain in LA County 5 years after graduating
+  - Unemployment (and opportunities) for the formerly incarcerated
+project_proposal_description: >-
+  Under the coordination of AIYN, our ten member organizations will provide three 12-week cycles of multi-disciplinary arts in ten youth detention camps/halls and six Juvenile Day Reporting Centers across LA County in order to build youth resiliency, foster wellness and support career pathways to creative economies after release.
+Funds will leverage the current investment by LA County Probation and Arts Commission, enabling us to cover the full cost of our program.
+project_areas:
+  - County of Los Angeles
 project_proposal_best_place: >-
   AIYN is building a #camptocreativecareer pipeline through engagement, exposure, and connection to arts as a viable career option to youth in the